 We started out by removing the shelving and patching the holes.
-The closet was then painted a lighter shade of the bedroom wall.
-While we waited for the install date, we made due with a couple of clothing racks and a few shoe shelves, that we already owned.
+The closet was then painted a lighter shade than the bedroom wall.
+While we waited for the install date, we made do with a couple of clothing racks and a few shoe shelves, that we already owned.
 Not terribly chic, but it worked!

 Now it was time for the fun part…organizing all of our clothing into the new space.
-Since I already owned quite a few black slim line hangers, I decided to convert the rest of the white plastic hangers to them as well.
+Since I already owned quite a few black slim-line hangers, I decided to convert the rest of the white plastic hangers to them as well.
 I love these hangers!
-They help keep the clothes in shape, prevent them from slipping, while lending a nice, uniform look to the space.
+They help keep the clothes in shape and prevent them from slipping while lending a nice, uniform look to the space.